jacobandreas/nmn2/README.md

-# Neural module networks -- SHAPES experiments
+# Neural module networks: SHAPES experiments

 This branch contains data and horrible, slow Theano code for the SHAPES